-RFC 2885 Megaco Protocol August 2000 Descriptor Name Description Modem Identifies modem type and properties when applicable.
-Describes multiplex type for multimedia Mux terminations (e.g. H.221, H.223, H.225.0) and Terminations forming the input mux.
-A list of media stream specifications (see Media 7.1.4).
+Descriptor Name Description Modem Identifies modem type and properties when applicable.
+Mux Describes multiplex type for multimedia terminations (e.g. H.221, H.223, H.225.0) and Terminations forming the input mux.
+Media A list of media stream specifications (see 7.1.4).
 TerminationState Properties of a Termination (which can be defined in Packages) that are not stream specific.
-A list of remote/local/localControl Stream descriptors for a single stream.
-Contains properties that specify the media Local flows that the MG receives from the remote entity.
-Contains properties that specify the media Remote flows that the MG sends to the remote entity.
-Contains properties (which can be defined LocalControl in packages) that are of interest between the MG and the MGC.
+Stream A list of remote/local/localControl descriptors for a single stream.
+Local Contains properties that specify the media flows that the MG receives from the remote entity.
+Remote Contains properties that specify the media flows that the MG sends to the remote entity.
+LocalControl Contains properties (which can be defined in packages) that are of interest between the MG and the MGC.
 Events Describes events to be detected by the MG and what to do when an event is detected.
-Describes events to be detected by the MG EventBuffer when Event Buffering is active.
-Describes signals and/or actions to be Signals applied (e.g. Busy Tone) to the Terminations.
+EventBuffer Describes events to be detected by the MG when Event Buffering is active.
+Signals Describes signals and/or actions to be applied (e.g. Busy Tone) to the Terminations.
 Audit In Audit commands, identifies which information is desired.
-In AuditValue, returns a list of Packages Packages realized by Termination.
-DigitMap Instructions for handling DTMF tones at the MG.
+Packages In AuditValue, returns a list of Packages realized by Termination.
+DigitMap Defines patterns against which sequences of a specified set of events are to be matched so they can be reported as a group rather than singly.
 ServiceChange In ServiceChange, what, why service change occurred, etc. ObservedEvents In Notify or AuditValue, report of events observed.
 Statistics In Subtract and Audit, Report of Statistics kept on a Termination.